shpath-18/simple-intrest-calculator/README.md

 SI = (P * R * T) / 100

 where:
-p is the principle amount
+P is the principle amount
-r is the rate of interest
+R is the rate of interest
-t is the time in years
+T is the time in years

 ### 4. *Add a Code of Conduct*
 - Go to *Add file* → *Create new file*.